Schoenstatt Apostolic Movement: Bishops of the Schoenstatt Movement

 Cardinal Francisco Javier Errázuriz Ossa, Archbishop of Santiago from 1998 to 2010.
 He has been a cardinal since 2001, was a member of Pope Francis' Council of Cardinal Advisers from its creation in 2013 until 2018, and was president of CELAM, Latin American Bishops Council, from 2003 to 2007.
 He was president of the Fifth General Conference of the Latin American Bishops Council in Aparecida, Brazil, from 13 to 31 May 2007.
 He is a member of the Secular Institute of Schoenstatt Fathers.

 Archbishop Ignazio Sanna, President Emeritus of the Pontifical Academy of Theology.
 He is a member of the Schoenstatt Institute of Diocesan Priests.
 He was president of the Academy from June 3, 2019 to August 6, 2022.

 Archbishop Robert Zollitsch, Archbishop of Freiburg im Breisgau from 2003 to 2013, Chairman of the German Episcopal Conference from 2008 to 2014.
 He is a member of the Schoenstatt Institute of Diocesan Priests.

 Bishop Michael Gerber, Bishop of Fulda, Germany.
 He is a member of the Schoenstatt Institute of Diocesan Priests.

 Bishop Rafael Bernaski, Bishop of Blumenau, Brazil.
 He is a member of the Schoenstatt Federation of Priests.

 Bishop Francisco Pistilli Scorzara, Bishop of Encarnación, Paraguay.
 He is a member of the Secular Institute of Schoenstatt Fathers.

 Bishop Andrés Napoleón Romero Cárdenas, Bishop of Barahona, Dominican Republic.
 He is a member of the Schoenstatt Institute of Diocesan Priests.

-Bishop Reinaldo Nann, Bishop of Caravelí, Peru.
+Bishop Reinaldo Nann, former Bishop of Caravelí, Peru.
 He is a member of the Schoenstatt Institute of Diocesan Priests.

 Bishop Nicolas Nadji Bab, Bishop of Lai, Chad.
 He is a member of the Schoenstatt Federation of Priests.

 Bishop Giovani Edgar Arana, Bishop of El Alto, Bolivia.
 He is a member of the Schoenstatt Federation of Priests.

 Bishop Ramón Benito Ángeles Fernández, Auxiliary Bishop of Santo Domingo, Dominican Republic.
 He is a member of the Schoenstatt Institute of Diocesan Priests.

 Bishop Manuel Camilo Vial Risopatrón, Bishop of Temuco, Chile, from 2001 to 2013.
 He is a member of the Secular Institute of Schoenstatt Fathers.

 Bishop Jorge González, Auxiliary Bishop of La Plata, Argentina.
 He is member of the Schoenstatt Federation of Priests.

 Bishop Claudio Giménez, Bishop Emeritus of Caacupé, Paraguay, was twice president of the Conference of Bishops of Paraguay.
 He is a member of the Secular Institute of Schoenstatt Fathers.

 Bishop Basilio Mamani Quispe, Auxiliary Bishop of La Paz, Bolivia.
 He is member of the Schoenstatt Federation of Priests.

 Bishop Dr. Fausto Ramón Mejía Vallejo, Bishop Emeritus of San Francisco de Macorís, Dominican Republic.
+He is a member of the Schoenstatt Institute of Diocesan Priests.

+Bishop Ernesto Fernández, Auxiliary Bishop of Rosario, Argentina.
 He is a member of the Schoenstatt Institute of Diocesan Priests.